 The falling wedge pattern is a bullish trend reversal chart pattern that signals the end of the previous trend and the beginning of an upward trend.
 In the vast majority of cases, the pattern appears after a downtrend and is considered a trend reversal pattern, however, in some cases, it can also be found within a trend and can be interpreted as a continuation pattern.

 Regardless, the falling wedge pattern, much like the rising wedge pattern, is a useful chart pattern that occurs frequently in any financial instrument and in any timeframe.
-Forex traders often interpret the pattern as a slowing momentum indicator and a price consolidation mode.
+Traders often interpret the pattern as a slowing momentum indicator and a price consolidation mode.

 When the falling wedge breakout indeed occurs, there’s a buying opportunity and a sign of a potential trend reversal.

-How to Identify and Use the Falling Wedge Pattern in Forex Trading?
+How to Identify and Use the Falling Wedge Pattern?

 To identify a falling wedge pattern, the first thing you need to find is a price consolidation after a downward trend.
 Then, you need to identify two lower highs and two (or three) lower lows.